Travel By Bus In Thailand

 Pink stripe - VIP (24 seats)

-The destination is written on the side of each bus, followed by a Thai code and two numbers connected with a dash.
+The destination is written on the side of each bus, followed by a Thai letter and two numbers connected with a dash.

 For example: Bangkok – Phuket ม.2 63-343